A-kly/School-Vault/PSYCH 105/Methods in Psychology.md

 - **Theory:** set of statements that describes general principles about how variables relate to one another
 - **Hypothesis:** prediction about the outcomes of your research based on theory
 - **Participants/Subjects:** the organisms whose behaviour is systematically observed in a study
+- **Demand Characteristic**: Aspects of an observational study that cause people to behave as they think the researcher/someone else expects.
 ## What makes a good theory?
 - Consistent with prior observation (i.e., predictions are supported by research)
 - Conforms to law of parsimony (i.e., is as simple as possible); aka Occam’s Razor